 Talent swirling the glass dish

-Under a stereomicroscope set at 5x magnification, dechorionate (pronounce like this) the embryos using syringe needles [1].
+Under a stereomicroscope set at 5x magnification, dechorionate (pronounce like this- dee-chorion-ate) the embryos using syringe needles [1].
 Using the needle tip, puncture the chorion and gently peel it away from the yolk and cell mass [2].

 SCOPE: view of the embryos under a stereo microscope at 5x magnification